How to Choose Your First Hiking Trail

 plan ahead for hiking

-Your drive time matters more than you might think when picking your first trail.
-Most Seattle-area hikes sit about 40 minutes away on I-90, while remote trails demand up to 4 hours.
+Your drive time matters more than you might think when picking a first trail.
+Most Seattle-area hikes sit about 40 minutes away on I-90, while remote trails can demand up to 4 hours.

-Check forest road conditions beforehand; potholes add frustrating delays.
-Arrive early, especially weekends, to grab parking spots at popular trailheads.
+Check forest road conditions beforehand, since potholes add frustrating delays.
+Arrive early on weekends to get parking at popular trailheads, and verify whether the area requires permits before you go.

 Pick Spring or Summer for Predictable Conditions

-Because spring and summer bring stable weather patterns, you’ll avoid the surprise storms that can turn a beginner hike dangerous.
+Spring and summer bring stable weather patterns, which means you avoid the surprise storms that can turn a beginner hike dangerous.
+Here’s what makes these seasons a good starting point:

 2. Snow and ice melt, making terrain accessible for beginners